iac-oslo/avnm-labs/docs/labs/lab-05/index.md

 Select `West Europe` as the target region and Deploy.

-WHen deployed, get back to hub VM session and try to SSH to spoke 1 Vm again.
+WHen deployed, get back to hub VM session and try to SSH to spoke1 VM again.

 ```powershell
 # Get vm-hub-westeurope VM resource ID